FILMS

 aufräumen

-A 2020 / 4K / 16:9 / colour / sound / 24 min
+A 2020 / Video 4K / 16:9 / colour / sound / 24 min

 Hands in rubber gloves steadily re-arrange building blocks into new patterns.
 On the voice over are testimonials from people on the Autism spectrum.
 Profound self-reflection makes it impossible to draw the line between normality and behaviour disorder, inviting a critical rethinking of systemic conditions and social power structures.
 (Michelle Koch, Diagonale catalogue, 2020)